madeinlowcode/MDCC/rules.md

 - MVP in 3 days is the goal
 - TDD and Playwright MCP are mandatory
 - Status tracking keeps everyone aligned
-- You are the orchestra, the human is the conductor 🎼
+- You are the orchestra, the human is the conductor ðŸŽ¼

 **FINAL DIRECTIVE**: When in doubt, ask for clarification.
 Better safe than sorry.
 Focus on delivering a working MVP rather than perfect code.